johndeighan/old-blog/src/routes/posts/sveltekit+coffee/+page.md

 CoffeeScript files, plus create a library file containing utility functions that we'll utilize from our web page.

-The current contents of the file `vite.config.js` is:
+The standard SvelteKit `vite.config.js` file is:

 ```js
 import { sveltekit } from '@sveltejs/kit/vite';